mateocabanal/blog/public/md/tiny_binaries.md

+---
+title: Tiny Binaries
+date: September 2020
+---

-# Making tiny binaries with TCC
+::title[Making tiny binaries with TCC]

 Tiny C Compiler, also known as TCC, is a small C compiler (hence, the name) that also outputs teeny, tiny binaries.